 It may be a little more expensive to install a boiler for heat and central air for cooling, but when comparing the comfort levels, hot water heat is worth the additional cost.

 Question: Does my boiler need maintenance?

-Most boiler problems develop over a long period of time, making it difficult to realize that a problem has occurred.
+Answer: Most boiler problems develop over a long period of time, making it difficult to realize that a problem has occurred.
 Routine boiler maintenance is the number one way to avoid heating emergencies, costly repairs, and to ensure that the system is operating safely and efficiently.
 When properly maintained, the life of your boiler could stretch on for years.
 Each system is unique, therefore, maintenance costs can vary.
 Call us today at 217-281-1650 for a free estimate.